cetic/fadi/doc/USERMANAGEMENT.md

       org_role = "Viewer"
 ```

 The **admin rights** make the user a Super Admin.
-This means they can access the Server Admin views where all users and organizations can be administrated in addition of course to creating/editing dashboards, data sources etc, and the **Viewer rights** allow the users to only **see** the created dashboards.
+This means they can access the Server Admin views where all users and organizations can be administrated in addition of course to creating/editing dashboards, data sources, etc. The **Viewer rights** allow the users to only **see** the created dashboards.

 For more information, see the [Grafana permissions overview](https://grafana.com/docs/grafana/latest/permissions/overview/).